Artificial Intelligence for medical documentation

 Check if your AI scribe is only a scribe tool that summarises a conversation or if it also includes clinical decision support tools to suggest clinical care.
 There are different considerations for clinical decision support tools than for scribe-only tools.

-Some AI scribes are developed by health practitioners with clinical training, others are not.
-AI scribes may be incorporated within practice software and electronic medical records systems or may stand alone outside the practice system.
+Some AI scribes are developed by clinicians or teams with clinical training, while others are created without direct clinical expertise.
+AI scribes may be integrated into practice management software or electronic medical record (EMR) systems, or they may operate as stand-alone tools outside the practice's existing system.

 Potential benefits